MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 ## Troubleshooting

 Here are some tips to try in case something isn't working.
-For general  Windows Admin Center troubleshooting (not specifically in Azure), see [Troubleshooting Windows Admin Center](../support/troubleshooting.md).
+For general help troubleshooting Windows Admin Center (not specifically in Azure), see [Troubleshooting Windows Admin Center](../support/troubleshooting.md).

 ### Failed to connect error